intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 As already established, this is not a sustainable.
-For a protocol to be viable, it is necessary for both specifications and implementations to be responsive to changes, along with new and old problems that arise.
+For a protocol to be viable, it is necessary for both specifications and implementations to be responsive to changes, in addition to handling new and old problems that might arise over time.

 Active maintenance of a protocol is critical in ensuring that specifications correctly reflect the requirements for interoperability with existing